matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 Conversely, no additional confirmation/notification is necessary when the action leads to opening a room the user is already a member of.

+It is worth reiterating on the (blurry) distinction between URIs with `action` and those without:
+- a URI with no `action` simply _identifies_ the resource; if the context implies an operation, it is usually focused on the retrieval of the resource, in line with RFC 3986 (see also the next paragraph);
+- a URI with `action` in the query means that a client application should (but is not obliged to) perform that action, with precautions as described above.

+In some cases a client application may have no meaningful way to immediately perform the default operation suggested by this MSC (see below); e.g., the client may be unable to display a room before joining it, while the URI doesn't have `action=join`.
+In these cases client applications are free to do what's best for user experience (e.g., suggest joining the room), even if that means performing an action on a URI with no `action` in the query.

 The routing query (`via=`) indicates servers that are likely involved in the room (see also
 [the feature of matrix.to](https://matrix.org/docs/spec/appendices#routing)).